Working with Gradle

 Integrations

 Artifactory provides tight integration with Gradle.
-All that is needed is a simple modification of your build.gradle script file with a few configuration parameters.
+All that is needed is a simple modification of the build.gradle script file with a few configuration parameters.

-Both the new and older publishing mechanisms of Gradle are supported, however some of the steps to configure the Gradle Artifactory Plugin depend on the version you are using, and these are detailed in the documentation pages.
+Both the new and older publishing mechanisms of Gradle are supported; some of the steps to configure the Gradle Artifactory Plugin depend on the version being used, and these are detailed in the documentation pages.

-1. CI Server IntegrationWhen running Gradle builds in your continuous integration server, we recommend using one of the Artifactory Plugins for Jenkins, TeamCity or Bamboo.
+1. CI Server IntegrationWhen running Gradle builds in the continuous integration server, it is recommended to use one of the Artifactory Plugins for Jenkins, TeamCity or Bamboo.

-You can use your build server UI to configure resolving and publishing artifacts through Artifactory to capture exhaustive build information.
+You can use the build server UI to configure resolving and publishing artifacts through Artifactory to capture exhaustive build information.

 2. Standalone Integration